artsy/artsy.github.io/_posts/2017-03-05-artsy-technology-stack-2017.md

 Most development workflow tries to mimic large open-source project development where most work happens on forks and is pull-requested into an Artsy repository shared by everyone.
 Typically an engineer will start a project, application or service and is automatically its benevolent dictator.
 They will add continuous integration and will ask other engineers on the team to code review everything from day one.
 Others will join and entire teams may take over.
 Continuous deployment and other operational infrastructure will get setup early.

 In some of our newer apps we have switched to PR based deployments via CIs.
 In this case, on Artsy's repository, we would have _master_ and _release_ branches where _master_ is the default branch and all the PRs are made to master.
 Once a PR is reviewed and merged to _master_ it will automatically get deployed on staging.
 Production deployment is a pull request from _master_ to a _release_ branch, this way we know what commits are going to be deployed in this release.
-Once this is merged, CI will automatically deploy the _release_ branch to production.
+Once merged, CI will automatically deploy the _release_ branch to production.

 ## Slack